Counterexamples to the Zassenhaus conjecture on simple modular Lie algebras: Introduction

-There are several new simple modular Lie algebras over an algebraically closed field of characteristic $3$, which are not of classical or Cartan type.
-For example, the $1$-parameter family of $10$-dimensional Kostrikin algebras $L(\ep)$, the Ermolaev algebras $R(\underline{n})$, the Frank algebras $Fr(n)$, and the Skryabin algebras $X(\underline{n})$ and $Y(\underline{n})$.
+There are several simple modular Lie algebras over a field of characteristic $3$ that are neither of classical nor Cartan type.
+For example, the $1$-parameter family of $10$-dimensional Kostrikin algebras $L(\ep)$, the Ermolaev algebras $R(\underline{n})$, the Brown-Kuznetsov algebras $T(n)$, and the Skryabin algebras $X(\underline{n})$ and $Y(\underline{n})$.
 Chan Nam Zung studied their properties in \cite{CNZ}, published in $1993$.
 He computed the outer derivation algebras of these algebras.
 It turns out that we do not obtain any new counterexample to the Zassenhaus conjecture.
 The following table gives a survey.

-However, there are three further infinite families of simple Skryabin algebras in characteristic $3$, denoted by $Z'(\underline{n})$, and $X_i(\underline{n},\om)$, for $i=1,2$ of type $1$ and type $2$, see \cite{SKR}.
+However, there are three further infinite families of simple Skryabin algebras in characteristic three, denoted by $Z'(\underline{n})$, and $X_i(\underline{n},\om)$, for $i=1,2$ of type $1$ and type $2$, see \cite{SKR}.
 Zung does not determine the outer derivation algebras of these families in \cite{CNZ}.
-He mentiones that the determination for $Z'(\underline{n})$ is still an open problem.
+He mentions that the determination for $Z'(\underline{n})$ is still an open problem.
 However, this was solved $2001$ in \cite{KUM}.
 The outer derivation algebra is abelian.
 Unfortunately we could not find a result for the algebras $X_i(\underline{n},\om)$.
-But we believe, that the outer derivation algebra will be solvable, too.
+But we believe that the outer derivation algebra will be solvable, too.
 Let us explain the result of \cite{KUM} on the derivation algebra of $Z'(\underline{n})$.
-In the construction of the Lie algebra $Z'(\underline{n})$, Skryabin introduces a Lie algebra $Z(\underline{n})$ of dimension $3^{\abs{n}+2}+1$ with
+In the construction of the Lie algebra $Z'(\underline{n})$, Skryabin introduces a Lie algebra $Z(\underline{n})$ of dimension $3^{\abs{\un}+2}+1$ with

 Using this notation, the result of \cite{KUM} is as follows, see Corollary $1$ on page $3925$.

 \begin{prop} Let $\Lg=Z'(\underline{n})$, with $\underline{n}=(n_1,n_2,n_3)\in \N$.
 Then we have

 \end{prop}